 Fred retired to the family cottage in northern Ontario when he was 60 where he lived out his remaining years, passing away in March 1999.
-He is survived by his wife Mary, his 5 children (4 boys and a girl) Kirk, Gord, Mike, Mary-Katherine and Hal and 10 grand children.
+He is survived by his wife Mary, his 5 children (Kirk, Gord, Mike, Hal and Mary-Katherine) along with 10 grandchildren.

 THE LONG ROAD HOME

 Drawn from different backgrouds and different parts of the country, three young Canadians went to war overseas together with little in common apart from their nationality and their mix of excitement and trepidation.
 But during training and on the front, they formed a close friendship that was to pull them through their darkest hours — and The Long Road Home is their story.
 Based on the true experiences of late author Fred Cederberg, this book is a Canadian classic, telling the story of a young Cape Bretoner sent to do battle against the Axis powers in distant Italy.

 Here is the infantryman’s story — the coal miner from Cape Breton, the fisherman from the west coast, the hayshaker from the prairies — as told through the eyes of Sergeant Fred Cederberg of the Cape Breton Highlanders and Lanark and Renfrew Scottish.
 This is the story of the soldiers’ training, their army home away from home in England, that landing in Naples, and the epic struggle against the crack troops of the German 10th Army in mountainous central Italy.